 #3) Talk About Your Wealth Goals

-Make sure you’re adequately communicating your wealth goals to your financial specialist, as they aren’t all suited for every type of person.
+Make sure you’re adequately communicating your wealth goals to your advisor, as they aren’t all suited for every type of person.
 For instance, you may wish to choose an advisor who is registered with a securities regulator if you plan on investing.
 For things like insurance, retirement planning or other financial goals, a different advisor might be better suited to you.
 Make sure you’re comfortable talking about your personal finances, because anything you leave out will lend less information to your advisor, which makes it harder for them to help you.

 #2) Have Them Lay Out Fees

 This requires a bit of comparison work on your part, but it’s a good step.
 Financial advisors are paid a number of different ways, and they can include things like service fees, asset-based fees, and sales commissions.
 When you’ve identified these, don’t hesitate to compare their rates with other advisors.
-You may find out that two similar financial advisors have drastically different pay structures, and that can be a determining factor in your decision.
+You may find out that two similar advisors have drastically different pay structures, and that can be a determining factor in your decision.
 And finally, make sure to get everything in writing before you sign an agreement.

 #1) Talk About Potential Issues

-A good tit-for-tat with a financial advisor can open up the lines of communication and get you both on the same playing field.
+A good tit-for-tat with an advisor can open up the lines of communication and get you both on the same playing field.
 This tends to open another door, as well – talking about any conflicts or issues down the road.
 Dive into the nitty gritty, and figure out what your financial specialist is willing to do for you, and where the buck stops.
 This can help identify any problems in the relationship as you move forward.

-For more information on how to choose the right financial advisor for you, please contact us today so we can answer your questions, and help you achieve your wealth-building goals!
+For more information on how to choose the right personal financial advisor for you, please contact us today so we can answer your questions, and help you achieve your wealth-building goals!